Self-Harm Counselling in London | Treatment & Therapy

 - The individual thinks a lot about self-injury even if act does not take place.

 The most effective treatment for Self-Harm are Cognitive Behavioural therapy and Dialectical Behaviour therapy, which focus on strengthening the patient's emotional regulation skills.

 Getting Therapy for Self-Harm in London

-We offer Psychological Therapies for Self-Harm at our clinics in Central London.
+We offer Psychological Therapy for Self-Harm at our clinics in Central London.

-All our Therapists offer Psychological Therapies for Self-Harm.
+All our Therapists offer Psychological Therapy for Self-Harm treatment.
 Click here to meet the Team.